sammyd/iOS8-day-by-day-book/manuscript/28-document-picker.md

 Although possible, it is not generally a well-understood workflow, and therefore results in users deciding that it is not possible.

-This is set to change in iOS8 with the introduction of the unified document picker view controller.
+This is set to change in iOS 8 with the introduction of the unified document picker view controller.
 This allows you to present UI from within your app which allows the user to select documents which are present within iCloud drive, on iCloud but managed by another app, and also from 3rd party document providers.